iKunal-Singh/Blog/cle5gmbj5000c09mm9rxk3wsz.md

 # Challenge

 We will implement a simple LAMP stack using terraform and docker.
-Utilize `/root/code/terraform-challenges/challenge2` a directory to store your Terraform configuration files.

 **The requirements in detail:**